hackclub/hackclub/workshops/web_chat/README.md

 - [Web chat but clients spam randomly](https://repl.it/@KhushrajRathod/DenoWebsocketChat-Spam) In this web chat...There's spam.
 Once you join, you automatically start spamming and have no control!

-- [Web chat with basic auth](#) People using others' names to send messages?
-This web chat implements basic authentication and allows you to use only your ID to sign in
+- [Web chat with authentication](https://repl.it/@KhushrajRathod/DenoWebsocketChat-Auth) People using others' names to send messages?
+This web chat implements cookie-based authentication and allows you to use only your ID to sign in

 Did you make something awesome?
 Share it on [#ship](https://hackclub.slack.com/archives/C0M8PUPU6) in the Hack Club Slack and tag me with [@KhushrajRathod](https://hackclub.slack.com/team/U01C21G88QM)